Perpetrators and Places of Torture in Vietnam

 Political and religious dissidents have also been arbitrarily detained without trial in re-education camps (Co So Giao Duc, or CSGD), including A1 Re-Education Camp in Phu Yen, Ayun Pa Re-Education Camp in Gia Lai, Dac Tan Re-Education Camp in Dak Lak, and Thanh Ha Re-Education Camp in Vinh Phuc.

-To see the locations of prisons where political and religious prisoners are held, click here, or click on
+To see the locations of prisons where prisoners of conscience are held, click here, or click on the map below to see a larger map.